dave-007/deepseek-python/README.md

 You may want to consider additional security measures, such as:

 * Protecting the Azure Container Apps instance with a [firewall](https://learn.microsoft.com/azure/container-apps/waf-app-gateway) and/or [Virtual Network](https://learn.microsoft.com/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).
+* Adding user login to the app, to restrict access only to users within your organization.
+See [this example for adding user login with the built-in auth feature of Container Apps](https://github.com/Azure-Samples/openai-chat-app-entra-auth-builtin).